WCAG 2.1 Section 5.2.4: Only Accessibility-Supported Ways of Using Technologies

 Key points:

-- You must use technologies in ways that work with assistive technologies and mainstream browsers.
+- Use web technologies in ways that work with AT and mainstream browsers.

-- If you use a feature that is not accessibility supported, you must provide an alternative that is accessibility supported.
+- If a feature is not accessibility supported, provide a supported alternative.

-- "Accessibility supported" means the feature has been tested and works with assistive technologies in the human language(s) of your content.
+- "Accessibility supported" means the feature is tested and works with AT in your users' language.

 Why Is This Important?

-- Real-world access: Users with disabilities rely on assistive technologies.
-If your site uses features that don't work with these tools, those users are excluded.
+- Real-world access: Users with disabilities rely on AT.
+If your site uses features that don't work with AT, those users are excluded.

 - Legal compliance: Conformance to WCAG requires accessibility-supported use of technologies.